JeremyTCD/Mimo/ReadMe.md

    The *theme* directory is the DocFx theme.

-   Note: It was not necessary to specify what you were installing when you ran `yarn install` since *blog/package.json* is preconfigured with the necessary dependencies.
+   Note: It was not necessary to specify what you were installing when you ran `npm install` since *blog/package.json* is preconfigured with the necessary dependencies.

 4. Build your blog by running the following command in *blog*, using an administrator shell:

    ```
-   C:\your\path\blog> yarn run build
+   C:\your\path\blog> npm run build
    ```

    This command generates a directory named *_site*. *_site* contains your static site.

-   Note: `build` is a custom [yarn script](https://yarnpkg.com/lang/en/docs/cli/run/) defined in *blog/package.json*.
+   Note: `build` is a custom [npm script](https://npmpkg.com/lang/en/docs/cli/run/) defined in *blog/package.json*.
 It deletes *_site* if it already exists then runs `docfx build`, which generates a new *_site*.

 5. Serve your blog by running the following command in *blog*: